wp-plugins/cackle/readme.txt

 Tested up to: 3.4.2
 Stable tag: 2.01

-This plugin integrates Cackle Social Comments System (Google+, Twitter, Facebook, Vkontakte, Odnoklassniki and many others) right into your website.
+This plugin integrates Cackle Comment System (Google+, Twitter, Facebook, Vkontakte, Odnoklassniki and other) right into your website.

 == Description ==